 The quick answer might surprise you: It is running towards the dog.

-Let’s look in detail at why running towards your dog will make him move away further, and what you should do instead!
+`Let’s look in detail at why running toward your dog will make him move away further, and what you should do instead!

 What should you not do to retrieve a dog that is off-leash?

-On the other hand, dogs do not really appreciate anything moving towards them.
+On the other hand, dogs do not really appreciate anything moving toward them.
 Their initial reaction to having someone approach them fast is to run away.